dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating-part1.md

 [![Diff in Fun Activities]({{ site.url }}{{ site.baseurl }}/images/pic6_4.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_4.png)

-The EDA points out at gender differences in fun activities and mate selection, confirming my suspicion that it is crucial to build two different models predicting speed dating match for each gender.
+The EDA points out gender differences in fun activities and mate selection, confirming my suspicion that it is crucial to build two different models predicting speed dating match for each gender.
 Different features predicting match for males vs. females can affect the predictive accuracy of models.

 ### Feature Selection